Torg Eternity Characters

 |Profession (Specific)||usually Mind||Y/N|

 "Y/N" means it's up to the GM on a situational basis.
-Basic computer use, unlocking a simple latch, and professions based on common skills all allow for default use.
-Programming and engineering, bypassing a keypad or combination safe, and professions requiring specific training to even attempt do not.
+Basic computer use, first aid, unlocking a simple latch, and professions based on common skills all allow for default use.
+Programming and engineering, diagnosing a new disease, bypassing a combination safe, and professions requiring specific training to even attempt do not.

 See Torg Eternity Languages for important guidelines.

 Storm Knights must have at least +1 add.
 Ords cannot take this skill.

 Is sometimes added to Mind instead of Spirit when resisting mental attacks.